 Third parties have always been a large part of any hiring process, whether we’re talking about traditional office jobs or freelancing.
 The latter one is ruled by giants like Upwork and Fiverr whereas traditional office jobs are mostly intermediated by human resource companies like Adecco.

 First, to understand why this is a problem.
-In 2017 alone, Adecco had revenue in excess of $23B.
+In 2017 alone, Adecco had revenue of over $23B.
 While freelancing platforms are lower on the scale due to their relatively short history, they still rack in 8 digits revenue annually.

 Adecco charges per/hire, and it’s usually equal to 1–2 salaries/hire, whereas services like Fiverr and Upwork charge a commission on every job completed through the platform, and that fee is around 10%.